sebtech33/A-B-Firmware-ROM-Updater/README.md

 ---

 # Usage
-1. Download "filename" (RAW) or Clone the repo
+1. Download "Update-Firmware.ps1" (RAW) or Clone the repo
-2. CD into the folder where the downloaded "file" or cloned folder is located.
+2. CD into the folder where the downloaded script file or into the cloned folder.
-3. Run the script from a terminal with powershell by running `.\filename.ps1`
+3. Run the script from a terminal in the location where the file is located with powershell by running `.\Update-Firmware.ps1`
 4. Follow the on-screen instructions.

 ---

 # WIP
 This was made fast as I got bored of typing the same commands over and over.
 But wanted some checks so that you can't flash a boot image to the dtbo partition and so on.
-The checks a compleatly rudementary and only checks the filename to have the correct partition in the name and that it is a .img file. so it does not check if its for the correct device or so on.
+The checks a compleatly rudimentary and only checks the filename to have the correct partition in the name and that it is a .img file. so it does not check if its for the correct device or so on.
 So as a warning do be careful with what you do with your phone and by using this script you accept the risk of doing so.

 ---